kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 ### Alpha
 * New feature gate for volume topology scheduling
+* StorageClass API change
 * Refactor PV controller methods into a common library
-* PV controller: Disable binding unbound PVCs if feature gate is set
+* PV controller: Delay binding and provisioning unbound PVCs
 * Predicate: Filter nodes and find matching PVs
 * Predicate: Check if provisioner exists for dynamic provisioning
 * Update existing predicates to skip unbound PVC
 * Bind: Trigger PV binding
-* Bind: Trigger dynamic provisioning
-* Tests: Refactor all the tests that expect a PVC to be bound before scheduling a Pod (only if alpha is enabled)
+* Bind: Trigger dynamic provisioning a Pod (only if alpha is enabled)

 ### Beta
 * Scheduler cache: Optimizations for no PV node affinity
 * Priority: capacity match score
-* Bind: Handle partial binding failure
 * Plugins: Convert all zonal volume plugins to use new PV node affinity (GCE PD, AWS EBS, what else?)
 * Make dynamic provisioning topology aware